ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target by specifying a subnet and security group
 {: #fs-create-file-share-both-vni-api}

 To create the mount target network interface, make a `POST /shares` request and specify a subnet and security group.
-The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.
+The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.

 In this example, the `mount_targets` property specifies a subnet ID and security group ID.
 When the `transit_encryption` property is set to `user_managed`, it enables encryption in transit by using an instance identity certificate.
 The default value is none, which disables encryption in transit.